CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 Create a model (layers, activation functions)
 Compile the model (loss, optimizer, metrics)
-Fit the model (save history, set number of epochs, callbacks) Evaluate the model (metrics, predictions)
+Fit the model (save history, set number of epochs, callbacks) (set an experiment to find the ideal learning rate) Evaluate the model (metrics, predictions)

 Compare the different models